mxagar/design_patterns_notes/DesignPatterns_02_Creational.md

 See notebook: [`Creational_Patterns.ipynb`](./02_Creational_Patterns/Creational_Patterns.ipynb).

-Different examples are provided: an HTML builder, a Car builder and a Person builder.
+Different examples are provided: an HTML builder, a Car builder, a Person builder and a Product builder.
 In general:

 - We have an Object class and a Builder class which builds those objects.
 - The Builder has methods that added components to the Object.
 - We can either explicitly use the Builder or return it from the Object using a `create()` static method.
 - We can make the builder fluent so that the methods that add components are chained.
 - Different facets of an Object can be built with different Builder classes that work in tandem.
+- We can define a Director class which `constructs()` different types of Objects.

 In the following, only the Car example is provided; check the notebook for more.